 Pastoral care and support will be offered to the student/child and his/her family, the staff member against whom the report has been made, and any others involve.
-The welfare and best interests of any students involved will be paramount and advice should be sought from the EREA Student/Child Protection Officer about appropriate support for the student/child and his/her family.
+The welfare and best interests of any students involved will be paramount and advice should be sought from the Regional Director of Northern Region EREA about appropriate support for the student/child and his/her family.